ViniciusKos/insurance_cross/README.md

 ## 6).
 Business Impact

 Disclaimer: For evaluation purposes, it was considered that the commercial/business team can reach 40% of the entire customer base.
 But according to the business context, this number can be lesser or greater.
-Also, it was considered that each lead has a cost of $250.
+Also, it was considered that each sales try has a cost of $15.

 How much the is model better than a random guess of whether or not a client will buy an insurance?